Co-Founder, Creative Director, COO

 For the past two decades, Daron Murphy has brought his skills as a writer, composer, musician, and producer to the creation of cutting edge content in almost every form of media, from film, television, and radio to print and online publishing to recording and live performance across the world.

-Daron founded ART NOT WAR in December, 2011 after two years as principal of the creative and production team responsible for all television, radio, and online video content for MoveOn.org, one of history’s largest and most successful progressive advocacy groups.
-His work builds on a decade’s experience writing scripts, producing video, and composing original music for groups like Avaaz, Moms Rising, Color of Change, Rebuild the Dream, The Episcopal Church, Safer Chemicals, Food Democracy Now, the Brady Campaign, and Occupy Wall Street.
+Daron co-founded ART NOT WAR in December, 2011 after two years as principal of the creative and production team responsible for all television, radio, and online video content for MoveOn.org, one of history’s largest and most successful progressive advocacy groups.
+His work builds on a decade’s experience writing scripts, producing video, and composing original music for groups like Avaaz, Color of Change, Moms Rising, Rebuild the Dream, The ACLU, SEIU and many more.

-As a journalist, Daron’s contributed writing and reporting to publications like The Wall Street Journal, Men’s Vogue, Bloomberg Businessweek, I.D., Entertainment Weekly, and Vibe.
-And as a composer, Daron’s created and performed original scores for feature documentaries like the adaptation of Naomi Wolf’s The End of America, short films like Julia Stiles’ Raving, starring Zooey Deschanel, and television advocacy spots like VoteVets.org’s “Bring Them Home,” directed by Oliver Stone.
+Daron is the former research chief for the Condé Nast’s Men’s Vogue.
+As a journalist and editor, Daron’s contributed writing and reporting to publications like The Wall Street Journal, Bloomberg Businessweek, I.D., Entertainment Weekly, and Vibe.
+And as a composer, Daron’s created and performed original scores for feature documentaries like Henry Louis Gates Jr’s Black America Since MLK: And Still I Rise, Vanessa Hope’s All Eyes and Ears, Naomi Wolf’s The End of America, short films like Julia Stiles’ Raving, starring Zooey Deschanel, and television advocacy spots like VoteVets.org’s “Bring Them Home,” directed by Oliver Stone.

 Before Daron entered the world of progressive politics and professional music, he spent five years as a founding editor and multimedia producer at Word.com, one of the earliest and most influential online magazines.
 The site was called “iconoclastic” by Wired and “the best magazine on the web” by The Wall Street Journal.
 By the time of its dissolution in 2000, Daron had participated in the creation of Word’s Webby-nominated online videogame (Sissyfight 2000) and co-edited the site’s critically acclaimed book (Gig: Americans Talk About Their Jobs), excerpted in The New Yorker and called “amazing” by USA Today.